aubynsamuel/clipsync-android/README.md

 1. Open ClipSync
 2. Select the devices you want to share with
-3. Tap "Start Sharing"
+3. Tap "Start" to start the service
-4. The service will run in the background
+4. The service will run in the background displaying a notification with 2 actions (Share and Dismiss)

 #### Sharing Clipboard Content

-1. Copy any text on your device (long press → Copy)
+1. Copy any text on your device
-2. The text automatically appears on your paired devices
+2. Pull down the notifications and press the share action button

+#### Receiving
-3. If Auto-Copy is enabled, it's instantly available in the clipboard
+- If Auto-Copy is enabled, it will be instantly available in the clipboard
-4. If Auto-Copy is disabled, you'll get a notification to manually copy
+- If Auto-Copy is disabled, you'll get a notification to manually copy

 #### Managing the Service